-Mixing a study's QUAL and QUAN phases refers to the integration of the qualitative and quantitative phases.
+Mixing a study's QUAL and QUAN phases refers to the process of "the independent or interactive relationship of a mixed methods study" (Creswell & Plano Clark, 2011, p.
+66).
 Morse and Niehaus (2009) described the point at which the quantitative and qualitative phases are mixed as the point of interface.
-Mixing can occur at the point of a study's design, data collection, data analysis, results, and interpretation (Creswell, 2015).
+Mixing can occur at the point of a study's design, data collection, data analysis, and interpretation (Creswell & Plano Clark, 2011).
 Integrating the QUAL and QUAN methods can occur at one or all methodological and analytical stages, with the "most dynamic and innovative" (Teddlie & Tashakkori, 2009, p.
 146) designs being mixed across stages.
 These two mixed methods researchers indicated that the parallel designs (QUAN + qual or QUAL + quan) are the most popular designs.
 They referred to these parallel designs as quasi-mixed, whereas Morse (1991, 2003) referred to these designs as dominant or less dominant.

 Once researchers have settled on conducting a mixed methods study, they must choose the best design for their study.
-Building on the work of Creswell (2003) and Morgan (1998), Teddlie and Tashakkori (2009) developed a seven-step process for selecting the appropriate design in mixed methods research (Table 3-2).
-Researchers
+Building on the work of Creswell (2003) and Morgan (1998), Teddlie and Tashakkori (2009) developed a seven-step process for selecting the appropriate design in mixed methods research (Table 3-3).
+Researchers can use this process as a guide to identifying the best research design for their study or generating a new design that will address the research questions.